archernar/cuu/README.md

      usercreatereadonly           -a -u -p     Create readonly user userdelete                   -a -u        Delete user
-     userdescribe                 -a -u        Lists groups and policies associated with user/userlist userlist-2                   -a           User listing (simple format)
+     userdescribe                 -a -u        Lists groups and policies associated with user/userlist userls-2                     -a           User listing (simple format)
-     userlist                     -a           User listing
+     userls                       -a           User listing
-     userlist-json                -a           User list in json format usermenu                     -a           Menu driven user information Password Commands
+     userls-json                  -a           User list in json format usermenu                     -a           Menu driven user information Password Commands
      passwordchange               -a -u -p     Change a users password